 “External” – an estimation method where ρ is estimated externally to SS.
 This involves extracting estimates of recruitment deviations from the “Zero” estimation method, and then estimating the first-order autocorrelation of these estimates using the acf function in R (R Core Development Team, 2015).
 This level of autocorrelation is then set as a fixed value in SS and the bias-correction parameters are updated, and then SS is run again.
 This estimation method will likely have different estimation performance than the “Internal” estimation method, given that sample- and population-level estimates are often different in maximum likelihood estimates of mixed-effects models (Breslow and Clayton, 1993).

-In each scenario, the marginal log-standard deviation of recruitment σR was fixed at the true value (Table 1).
+In each scenario, the marginal log-standard deviation of recruitment σr was fixed at the true value (Table 1).
+Steepness was estimated in the “less-information” scenario using a beta prior (mean = 0.65, sd = 0.147) and fixed at the true value for all other scenarios.

 For each estimation method, we specified that fishing mortality was zero during the forecast period, and this matches the operating model, which has no fishing during the forecast period.
 Given that fishing rate is correctly specified during the forecast period, any bias or imprecision in population abundance during the forecast period arises either from (1) bias and imprecision of estimated parameters during the fishing period or (2) the impact of mis-specifying ρ during the forecast period.
 The correct input sample size for multinomial composition samples (Ninput = 100) were specified in each estimation method (i.e., the estimation method had correct weighting for age-composition sampling data).
 Convergence of the estimation method was determined using the maximum gradient of the objective function, where models with a maximum gradient of less than 0.01 and a positive definite Hessian matrix were assumed to have converged.
 Models that failed to converge were removed from the analysis, and exploratory analysis confirms that results (not shown) are qualitatively similar when changing the gradient threshold used to identify model convergence.